-We will begin this term with a recap and revision of previous learning, then we will work on a range of mental and written strategies for the four rules of number and apply these to real life worded problems, allowing children to develop their mathematical vocabulary and understanding of what maths looks like on a daily basis.
+We will begin this term with a recap and revision of previous learning, then we will work on a range of mental and written strategies for the four rules of number, applying these to real life worded problems.
+This will allow children to develop their mathematical vocabulary and understanding of what maths looks like on a daily basis.
 It would help enormously if children could practice their times tables at home.
 Please ensure your children are playing on Times Table Rock Stars and practicing all their multiplication facts as often as possible.

-Personal, Social, Health and Citizenship Education (PSHCE)
+Personal, Social, Health Education (PSHE)

 This term, we will be thinking about how to be our best, setting ourselves goals and exploring ways to express emotions and resolve conflicts.
 We will also be looking at what makes a healthy relationship and how to develop and maintain these.
+In Term 2, the children will be completing work as part of our SCIB project.